 How you can lose eligibility

-You may lose eligibility for Carewell SEIU 503 benefits (Dental, Vision + Hearing, EAP, and Healthcare Cost Assistance) if you have two months in a row with zero hours of work.
-After these two months, you’ll have a grace period of one more month before your benefits end.
+You may lose eligibility for Carewell SEIU 503 benefits (Dental, Vision + Hearing, EAP, and Healthcare Cost Assistance) if you have 2 months in a row with zero hours of work.
+After those 2 months, you’ll have a grace period of 1 more month before your benefits end.

 Mail will be sent out to care providers letting them know they might be losing their benefits.
 These notifications also include information about continuing Dental, Vision and Hearing, and EAP coverage through COBRA.